 In many ways, simple (‘vanilla’) options act like an insurance policy* – you pay a premium to protect a ‘worst case rate’ (the strike rate of the option) but you have unlimited upside if exchange rates move in your favour.
 Foreign exchange options can be taken out on any major currency for a period of anywhere between one week and two years.

 Below we have the various option contracts that we currently offer:

 - Forward extra

 - Participating forward

 - Range forward

 - Window forward extra

-To find out more about options or discuss if they are suitable for you and your business please call 020 7823 7400.
+To find out more about options or to discuss if they are suitable for you please call 020 7589 3000.

-* Foreign exchange options are not pure protection insurance policies or general insurance policies as defined by the Financial Services Authority.
+* Foreign exchange options are not pure protection insurance policies or general insurance policies as defined by the Financial Conduct Authority.